DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-devices.rst

       :depth: 1
       :local:

-With the advent of the Hardware Abstraction Layer (HAL), |EX-CS| now has the capability for support for new I/O devices to be added without any change to the base software.
-By I/O devices I mean the things that are controlled through Sensors, Outputs and Turnouts (and more recently by commands in EX-RAIL too).
+With the advent of the Hardware Abstraction Layer (HAL), |EX-CS| now has the capability for software support for new I/O devices to be added without any change to the base software.
+By I/O devices I mean the things that are controlled through Displays, Sensors, Outputs and Turnouts (and more recently by commands in EX-RAIL too).
 Motor shields are not included in the HAL at present.

-As a consequence of this, it is much easier to write a device driver, without the risk of breaking |EX-CS| for other users.
-So there are various drivers available for you to use:
+As a consequence of this, it is much easier to write a device driver for a new device, without the risk of breaking |EX-CS| for other users.
+There are various drivers already available for you to use:

+* |I2C|-connected Displays (LCD, OLED);
 * |I2C|-connected GPIO Expanders (MCP23017, MPC23008, PCF8574);
 * |I2C|-connected Servo Controller (PCA9685);
 * |I2C|-connected laser proximity detector (Time-of-Flight) (VL53L0X);